Senior Registration Specialist

 Mark Ingraham's career in the sewing and quilt industry began as a 6 year-old star attraction at his father's Singer store in Madison, WI.
 In this period Mark completed the world's longest buttonhole and later repaired sewing machines.
 Post high school Mark participated in various live events called Art Without Walls.
 After graduating from University of Pittsburgh, Mark worked with producers and directors to build audiences for Film Screenings, Off-Broadway and Broadway shows in New York City.
 On a break from his busy life in the city, Mark attended the newly established Expos in Reston, VA and Minneapolis, MN.
 Immediately, Mark recognized a place to share his talent, so he packed his suitcase and moved to Westlake, OH.

-Creating a unique position on the Expo staff, Mark soon added a unique vision to the Expo.
-For more than fifteen years Mark has assisted hundreds of businesses and thousands of enthusiasts reach new plateaus.
+Mark soon added his unique and progressive vision to the Expo.
+For more than fifteen years Mark has assisted hundreds of businesses and thousands of enthusiasts reach new plateaus in their sewing lives.
 Mark has a refined aesthetic judgement and a contagious sense of enthusiasm.
 His organizational and management strengths continually move the Expos in new directions.
-Mark and his wife Tina are the proud parents of two beautiful daughters – Angelina and Amy.
-He enjoys playing all styles of music, working with his hands, playing golf and coaching soccer.
+Mark and his wife Tina are the proud parents of two enterprising daughters – Angelina and Amy.
+He enjoys all styles of music, working with his hands, playing golf and coaching soccer.

 Senior Director of Marketing and Education